 Click on these video link to see how tides influence Port of Alaska operations.

-October 16, 2024 – noon-2pm: The next meeting will be held live at the third-floor conference room in the new Don Young Port of Alaska administrative office at 1871 Anchorage Port Road.
+December 24, 2024 – noon-2pm: The next meeting will be held live at the third-floor conference room in the new Don Young Port of Alaska administrative office at 1871 Anchorage Port Road.
 Commissioners and others may participate virtually via Microsoft Teams.
-Please send an email with the words “Port Commission Meeting” in the subject line to PortOfAlaska@anchorageak.gov before 5 pm on Tuesday, Oct 15, 2024 to request an email meeting invitation with call-in phone number and log-in information.
+Please send an email with the words “Port Commission Meeting” in the subject line to PortOfAlaska@anchorageak.gov before 5 pm on Tuesday, Dec 23, 2024 to request an email meeting invitation with call-in phone number and log-in information.
 Don Young Port of Alaska is a secure facility that follows U.S. Department of Homeland Security protocol.
 All visitors (including meeting participants) must show a government-issued photo ID at the port security gate.
 Firearms, ammunition, fireworks, and other explosive devices are prohibited inside of the port security perimeter.
 All vehicles are subject to random security screening.
+Agenda and information packet will be published before the meeting.

 Read Full Story